Science Learning Hub logo

 At LCT, they have a world-leading molecular diagnostics lab.
 Molecular diagnostics is the use of DNARNA or proteins to test for disease.
-Staff in the lab monitor samples from donor pigs, pig cell products and transplant recipients for pathogens that may be transmitted from pigs to humans including viruses such as porcine endogenous retrovirus (PERV), hepatitis E, herpes virus and circovirus.
+Staff in the lab monitor samples from donor pigs, pig products and transplant recipients for pathogens that may be transmitted from pigs to humans including viruses such as porcine endogenous retrovirus (PERV), hepatitis E, herpes virus and circovirus.

 Transcript